esp-rs/book/src/application-development/async.md

 ## RTIC

 [Real-Time Interrupt-driven Concurrency (RTIC)] is a concurrency framework for building real-time systems.
-Currently, the ESP32-C3 and the ESP32-C6 are currently supported.
+Currently, the ESP32-C3 and the ESP32-C6 are supported.

 [official async-book]: https://rust-lang.github.io/async-book/